mariavidaa/bmicalc/README.md

 13. This test check that the gender is correctly introduce (F or M).

-##upload use case diagram as an image
+## Upload use case diagram as an image

 ![Image text](/doc/casodeuso.jpg)